-- What percent of materials are maybe blocked or not yet started?
+- What percent of materials are may be blocked or not yet started?

 If you even just have those three buckets that will bring a lot of transparency throughout the entire project.
-If you're sending that to the entire go-to-market team, as well as the executives, that will go a long way to really helping you stay on track and clear out roadblocks as well.
+If you're sending that to the entire Go-to-Market team, as well as the executives, that will go a long way to really helping you stay on track and clear out roadblocks as well.

 As you get closer to launch, include key executives

-As you get closer to the launch, you should be having regular and recurring go-to-market team meetings that you should naturally pull executives into as well.
+As you get closer to the launch, you should be having regular and recurring Go-to-Market team meetings that you should naturally pull executives into as well.

-How to execute a go-to-market strategy
+How to execute a Go-to-Market strategy

 So far I've talked about the foundational materials, on one hand, I've talked about aligning with teams, which is the second piece of that.
 Now, as the quarterback of this launch, how are you going to execute that strategy?
 I'll talk about a few key ways of doing that.

-GTM timeline & enablement
+Go-to-Market timeline & enablement

-GTM team meeting
+Go-to-Market team meeting

-The first is when you kick off the go-to-market effort, you should get the entire go-to-market team, in one meeting, that you as the product marketer lead.
+The first is when you kick off the Go-to-Market effort, you should get the entire Go-to-Market team, in one meeting, that you as the product marketer lead.

-By the way, just to be clear, when I say go-to-market team, what I'm really referring to and the people that you should have in this meeting are obviously yourself, you should be leading the meeting, you should have the product manager in that meeting, or if this feature or product rollout encompasses multiple PMs then pull them all into that.
+By the way, just to be clear, when I say Go-to-Market team, what I'm really referring to and the people that you should have in this meeting are obviously yourself, you should be leading the meeting, you should have the product manager in that meeting, or if this feature or product rollout encompasses multiple PMs then pull them all into that.